benkuly/matrix-spring-boot-sdk/README.md

 * [matrix-spring-boot-bot](./matrix-spring-boot-bot) to create bots and appservices easily.
 * [matrix-spring-boot-bot-examples](./matrix-spring-boot-bot-examples) contains examples how to create bots.

-The most developers only will need to use [matrix-spring-boot-bot](./matrix-spring-boot-bot), which contains the other projects.
+The most developers only need to use [matrix-spring-boot-bot](./matrix-spring-boot-bot), which contains the other projects.
 Therefore, this documentation focuses on this sub-project.

 ## How to use
 Just add the maven/gradle dependency `net.folivo.matrix:matrix-spring-boot-bot` to you project.